hackclub/hackclub/workshops/micro_bit_flappy_bird/README.md

 ![disappearing obstacle](https://cloud-70aevdanf.vercel.app/4disappearing_obstacles.gif)

-## Step-6
+## Step 6: Generate more obstacles

 At the moment, our code generates just one vertical obstacle at a time.
-We need to put obstacle generation code into the `forever` loop so that it keeps generating more and more obstacles.
+We need to put [obstacle generation code](#step-3:-generating-obstacles) into the `forever` loop so that it keeps generating more and more obstacles.

 ```js
 let emptyObstacleY = 0